Jauch family: Notables in Hamburg self-government

-Johann Christian Jauch senior (1765–1855) served from 1820 until 1833 as dyke-count and first dyke count (Ältester Deichgeschworener) of Hamburg-Hammerbrook.
-He was in charge as first dyke count when the dam failed during the February flood of 1825, 2.000 feet southeast of the Jauch house Stadtdeich 10 in Hamburg.
+Johann Christian Jauch senior (1765–1855) served from 1820 to 1833 as dyke count and first dyke count (Ältester Deichgeschworener) of Hamburg-Hammerbrook.
+He was in office as first dyke count when the dam failed during the February flood of 1825, 2,000 feet southeast of the Jauch house at Stadtdeich 10 in Hamburg.

 Cavalry Officers in the Hamburg Citizen Militia

 In the Hamburg Citizen Militia the social class and the wealth of the individual predetermined the branch of his service and his military rank – which was the opposite of the Royal Prussian Army where the officer rank made the individual a member of the upper class of society.
 The most prestigious citizens gladly served as officers in the militia.

 The service in the cavalry was generally a badge of high-ranking social status not least because of the high costs caused by maintaining the cavalry horses and the keeping of a groom which had to be borne by each cavalryman himself.
 All metal parts of a cavalry officer uniform had to be gilded.
 For these reasons the Hanseatic cavalry was the stomping ground for the grand burghers.

 The conscripted members of the family performed their service in the militia as first lieutenants in the cavalry under the cavalry commanders Rittmeister (captain of the cavalry) Ernst Merck and later Rittmeister Adolph Godeffroy.